StrongeLeeroy/teamr/README.md

 >--------------------------------------<
 ```

-## Configuration (teams.yaml)
+## Configuration

-The initial teams configuration is done in YAML and must contain the number of desired teams and a list of people:
+The initial teams configuration is done in YAML and must contain the number of desired teams and a list of people.
+You can find an example in the `example` directory.

+The configuration looks like this:

 ```yaml
 teams: 2